 What is the cost of Chalazion Surgery?

-Chalazion surgery is a minor surgical procedure to remove a chalazion, a cyst that forms on the eyelid.
+Chalazion surgery is a minor procedure to remove a chalazion, a cyst that forms on the eyelid.
 Side effects of sedation and anesthesia include sleepiness, confusion, dizziness, nausea, and tiredness.
 Your child’s anesthesiologist will review the risks and benefits of sedation and anesthesia before putting your child to sleep.

 You may want to ask about the specific drugs your child will receive for sedation and anesthesia, as well as when your child might be able to get out of bed if she is still feeling dizzy or sleepy after her procedure.
 For example, your child may be instructed to lie down in a quiet room with few distractions until she feels better.